Branley22/personal_projects/Beatmaker-project/README.md

 The technologies that I use to build this application are: HTML, CSS, and Javascript

-To View Getaway Trip Website: In Code Editor, go into terminal and make sure in the correct project folder and follow these steps:
+To View Beatmaker Website: In Code Editor, go into terminal and make sure in the correct project folder and follow these steps:

 1. In Code editor, left click on html file and open in default browser